sjhaleprogrammer/GitIntroActivity/activity.md

     display a hidden file?

     ```
+    You can type in 'ls -a' to show all files including the hidden ones .

     ```

 2. Run this command to show the hidden files in the current directory.
 Are there any?

     ```
+    Yes the file 'App data' , which is usually hiiden shows up .

     ```